 Block 5 has an area of 2844 sq km and is located east of the island of Príncipe, adjacent to the Equatorial Guinean shelf with water depths ranging from 2000 to 2500m.
-The block is within Zone A of the government's block classification scheme and is ranked highest by Equator based on water depth, on proximity to the Equatorial Guinea shelf and to the ancient Ogouee delta, and on the presence of Cretaceous structural development related to basement faulting.
+The block is within Zone A of the government's block classification scheme and is ranked highest by Equator based on the criteria of water depth, on proximity to the Equatorial Guinea shelf and to the ancient Ogouee delta, and on the presence of Cretaceous structural traps related to basement faulting.
+The structure of the block is dominated by the Kribi Fracture Zone Complex.
+Our license for 2D seismic data includes approximately 1500 line km within Block 5 on a spacing of some 2.5km by 5km.
+The quality of data is generally good in both the Tertiary and Cretaceous intervals.